piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Over the course of the programs PIE ran, we came up with a way of grading startups on a series of weighted factors.
 And we know this will come as a shock, but we made those factors into an acronym.

+We've created a mnemonic device for helping your remember the components of our grading system.
 Our grading system for PIE is PIE.
+Ta dah!
 But in this case, PIE stands for People, Idea, and Enchantment.
-Let's go into detail on each of those things.
+So let's go into detail on each of those things.

 ### People